AmaniGhm/ARP_assignment1/README.md

 ## Processes
 The program is composed of 4 processes:
 # master.cpp
--The first process launched
+- The first process launched
--Responsible for initiating other processes except for the `watchdog`
+- Responsible for initiating other processes except for the `watchdog`
 # dynamics.cpp
--Controls the dynamics of the drone within the system.
+- Controls the dynamics of the drone within the system.
--Continuously updates the drone's position based on user input, communicating this information with the `server`.
+- Continuously updates the drone's position based on user input, communicating this information with the `server`.
 # server.cpp
--Manages shared memory for drone position.
+- Manages shared memory for drone position.
--Logs drone position updates with timestamps.
+- Logs drone position updates with timestamps.
 # watchdog.cpp
--Monitors process execution by sending signals every 5 seconds.
+- Monitors process execution by sending signals every 5 seconds.
--Resends signals multiple times if not received.
+- Resends signals multiple times if not received.
--Terminates all processes if signals are consistently not received.
+- Terminates all processes if signals are consistently not received.